Brno-Ořešín

-Brno-Ořešín is a city district on the northern edge of Brno, Czech Republic.
+Brno-Ořešín is a city district on the northern edge of the city of Brno in the Czech Republic.
 It consists of the municipal part and cadastral territory of Ořešín, originally a municipality, which was annexed into Brno in 1971.
-It has an area of 3.06 km^{2} and about 600 inhabitants.
+It has 600 inhabitants in an area of 3.06 km2.
 It is the smallest city district of Brno in terms of population.

 It is located on the southern slope of the Horka hill and its surroundings consist mainly of the forested area of the Soběšice uplands, which are used for tourism and recreation by the locals.
 The city district has a chapel and several small sights.

 Etymology

 The basis of the local name Ořešín is based on the personal name Ořěch, or its variants Ořěšě or Ořěcha, to which the possessive suffix -ín was added.
 The name therefore means "Ořěch's village".

 The village is first mentioned in 1275 under the name Horus, the origin of which is unclear.
 It may be a corruption of the word "ořech", there is also a possibility that it was an accidentally omitted letter in the Latin word "hortus", i.e. "garden".
 Other references already mention the name Ořešín, in many variants over the centuries.
 In 1327 the village is written as Oreschin, and three years later Ohresin or Ohrzechin.
 At the turn of the 17th and 18th centuries, the variants Woržessin, Oržessin and Woržeschin are documented, and during the 19th century, the Germanized versions Ořeschin and Orzeschin appear, as well as the Czech names Ořessjn, Ořešie, and for the first time in 1854, Ořešín.
 This variant was also used in the official determination of the village name in 1924.
 During the Protectorate, the name Orscheschin was used in German in the years 1939–1945.